spotify/gordon-gcp/docs/config-janitor.rst

     `Optional`: List of `network tags <https://cloud.google.com/vpc/docs/add-remove-network-tags>`_  that will be used to filter out unwanted GCE instances.

+.. _project_blacklist:

 .. option:: project_blacklist=["STR","STR"]

     `Optional`: List of unique, user-assigned project IDs (``projectId``) that will be ignored when fetching projects.

 .. option:: project_whitelist=["STR","STR"]

     `Optional`: List of unique, user-assigned project IDs (``projectId``) that will be used to fetch instances.
-If set, janitor will only look at these projects, it will not fetch active projects and the project_blacklist will be ignored.
+If set, janitor will only look at these projects, it will not fetch active projects and the `project_blacklist`_ will be ignored.

 .. option:: instance_filter="STR"